 Prepare as directed under Tinctures, with the above ingredients.
-An appropriate quantity of Ethanol and Purified Water or Purified Water in Containers may be used in place of 70 vol% Ethanol.
+An appropriate quantity of Ethanol and Purified Water may be used in place of 70 vol% Ethanol.

 Description Bitter Tincture is a yellow-brown liquid.
 It has a characteristic aroma and a bitter taste.